 Get Involved with Campus Activities!

 Classroom education is a priority in your college career, but the learning experience should not stop there.
 Research shows that 80 percent of learning takes place outside of the classroom, and it’s important to have fun college memories too.
-Campus Activities and Orientation organizes and oversees events focused on expanding the student’s collegiate experience with opportunities to meet new people, build your resume, manage your time, relieve stress, and grow in leadership.
-Check out our Campus Activities and Orientation Brochure.
+Campus Activities organizes and oversees events focused on expanding the student’s collegiate experience with opportunities to meet new people, build your resume, manage your time, relieve stress, and grow in leadership.

-Viterbo University's 30-plus student organizations serve as an added educational resource to students, giving them experiences related to their classes and providing a variety of activities to supplement and balance their lives.
+Viterbo University's 35-plus student organizations/Sports Clubs serve as an added educational resource to students, giving them experiences related to their classes and providing a variety of activities to supplement and balance their lives.
 Involvement in a group that helps to explore interests can be a source of developing skills, learning more about a particular area, building relationships with others, and assuming leadership roles.

 If free fun is for you, then you don’t want to miss out on Student Activities Board events.
 SAB is a student organization that helps plan events like Halloween Week, Homecoming, Courtyard Carni, community nights, bus trips to attractions outside of La Crosse, and other activities.
 All students are welcome to participate in the events or join SAB to help plan free fun.